Back to top

 Dear family member/resident representative,

-Further to the above, please do not visit your loved one if you are experiencing any symptoms or are feeling unwell (even if you have a negative COVID-19 test result.
-You may still have influenza or another virus such as RSV which is highly contagious.
+Further to the above, please do not visit your loved one if you are experiencing any symptoms or are feeling unwell, even if the symptoms are mild.
+Even if you have a negative COVID-19 or Influenza test result you may still have another type of infection which is highly contagious.

 Please pass this message on to others as you consider appropriate and if you have any questions please contact your Care Manager.